 The best part?
 You’ll get to meet your future classmates – the bright, curious, and passionate people you’ll spend the next four years living, learning, and serving with at Creighton.

 Admitted Student Days take place during the spring.
 Each Admitted Student Day will begin at 8:00am and conclude at 4:00pm.
-Click on a date below to register:
+Dates for 2019 will be posted in the coming weeks.

 We can’t wait to show you around.